PayZoll-Orgs/PayZoll_Client_Pharos/README.md

 **Star us on GitHub** ⭐ | **Fork us** 🍴 | **Join the Revolution** 🚀

-*Empowering global payroll with the power of decentralized technology and Pharos robust ecosystem.*
+*Empowering global payment infrastructure with the power of decentralized technology and Pharos robust ecosystem.*